MiguelCastillo/bit-loader-eslint/README.md

 # bit-eslint
-[eslint](http://eslint.org) plugin for bit-loader to lint you JavaScript assets.
+[eslint](http://eslint.org) plugin for bit-loader to lint your JavaScript assets.

 ## Install